taublast/ShadersCarousel/README.md

 [DrawnUI](https://github.com/taublast/DrawnUi.Maui) preview nuget allowed to use SkiaSharp intuitively.

-This app will not run with hardware-acceleration on iOS and Catalyst simulators as SkiaSharp is not currently supporting this.
+DO NOT run this app on iOS and Catalyst simulators as SkiaSharp is not currently supporting hardware-acceleration for them.